rackerlabs/image_backup/README.md

 * Your account username
 * Your account API key
-* The ID of the server to back up
+* The ID of the server(s) to back up.
+You may enter more than one ID, separated by spaces.
-* The number of backup images to maintain
+* The number of backup images to maintain for each server

-Once these are entered, these values will be stored and will not need to be entered again.
+Once these are entered, these values will be stored and will not need to be entered again, unless you wish to change them.

 ## Command Line Arguments